 Amazon Redshift delivers fast query performance by using columnar storage technology to improve I/O efficiency and parallelizing queries across multiple nodes.
-Redshift uses standard PostgreSQL JDBC and ODBC drivers, allowing you to use a wide range of familiar SQL clients.
+Amazon Redshift uses standard PostgreSQL JDBC and ODBC drivers, allowing you to use a wide range of familiar SQL clients.
 Data load speed scales linearly with cluster size, with integrations to Amazon S3, Amazon DynamoDB, Amazon Elastic MapReduce, Amazon Kinesis or any SSH-enabled host.

 Security is built-in.
 You can encrypt data at rest and in transit using hardware-accelerated AES-256 and SSL, isolate your clusters using Amazon VPC and even manage your keys using hardware security modules (HSMs).
 All API calls, connection attempts, queries and changes to the cluster are logged and auditable.

 Amazon Redshift uses a variety of innovations to obtain very high query performance on datasets ranging in size from a hundred gigabytes to a petabyte or more.
 It uses columnar storage, data compression, and zone maps to reduce the amount of I/O needed to perform queries.
-Amazon Redshift has a massively parallel processing (MPP) architecture, parallelizing and distributing SQL operations to take advantage of all available resources.
+Amazon Redshift has a massively parallel processing (MPP) data warehouse architecture, parallelizing and distributing SQL operations to take advantage of all available resources.
 The underlying hardware is designed for high performance data processing, using local attached storage to maximize throughput between the CPUs and drives, and a 10GigE mesh network to maximize throughput between nodes.

-With a few clicks of the AWS Management Console or a simple API call, you can easily change the number or type of nodes in your data warehouse as your performance or capacity needs change.
-Amazon Redshift enables you to start with as little as a single 160GB DW2.Large node and scale up all the way to a petabyte or more of compressed user data using 16TB DW1.8XLarge nodes.
+With a few clicks of the AWS Management Console or a simple API call, you can easily change the number or type of nodes in your cloud data warehouse as your performance or capacity needs change.
+Amazon Redshift enables you to start with as little as a single 160GB DC1.Large node and scale up all the way to a petabyte or more of compressed user data using 16TB DS1.8XLarge or DS2.8XLarge nodes.
 While resizing, Amazon Redshift places your existing cluster into read-only mode, provisions a new cluster of your chosen size, and then copies data from your old cluster to your new one in parallel.
 You can continue running queries against your old cluster while the new one is being provisioned.
 Once your data has been copied to your new cluster, Amazon Redshift will automatically redirect queries to your new cluster and remove the old cluster.

 With a few clicks in the AWS Management Console or simple API calls, you can create a cluster, specifying its size, underlying node type, and security profile.
 Amazon Redshift will provision your nodes, configure the connections between them, and secure the cluster.
 Your data warehouse should be up and running in minutes.